paosua86/holbertonschool-validation/module2_task5/README.md

 * lint:  make lint on the files
 * unit-tests:  make unit tests on the files
 * integration-tests:  make unit tests on the files
+* run: Runs the application in background
+* stop: Stops the application

 ## Prerequisites